DANCEcollaborative/bazaar/README.md

   - [More links and publications](http://ankara.lti.cs.cmu.edu/bazaar/)
   - Most of the dialog files that you'll want to edit are in the runtime directory – e.g., …/WeatherAgent/runtime/.

-# Docker agents vs. Legacy agents
-- Legacy agents are deprecated.
-They
-    - Often have "Legacy" in their name.
-    - Use an older socket.io method.
-        - Include Java project 'SocketIOClientLegacy'.
-            - Includes Java program 'WebsocketChatClientLegacy.java'.
-        - Include file 'AGENT_NAME/runtime/properties/WebsocketChatClientLegacy.properties'.
-- Docker agents are current.
-They
-    - Never have "Legacy" in their name.
-    - Run in a Docker container.
-    - Use a newer socket.io method.
-    - Include Java project 'SocketIOClient'.
-        - Includes Java program 'WebsocketChatClient.java'.
-    - Include file 'AGENT_NAME/runtime/properties/WebsocketChatClient.properties'.

 # Install Java JDK 1.8 and Apache Ant
 Java 1.8 is recommended for running Bazaar.
 Older and newer versions may not work.
 Following are instructions for installing Java 1.8 in addition to any other Javas you may have installed.
 Some of these instructions are specific to Mac but can be generalized to Windows, etc.
 - On Mac: